 - indicate any collaboration with other researchers and/or with other knowledge users from outside academia;

-- discuss the significance, relevance and impact of your work in relation to the social sciences and humanities, the natural sciences and engineering or to health-related fields and processes, if appropriate;
+- discuss the significance, relevance and impact of your work in relation to the social sciences and humanities, to the natural sciences and engineering, or to health-related fields and processes, if appropriate;

 - describe their significance in terms of demonstrating your research leadership and sphere of influence at the institutional level and beyond; and,